icon Recharge Now for ₹1000 & Get ₹1600* In Your Wallet. Use Code: FLAT600 | Limited Period Offer On First Recharge

 Customs Invoice

-Some countries, such as the USA and Canada, require a customs invoice in addition to the standard commercial invoice.
+Some countries, such as the USA and Canada, require customs and standard commercial invoices.
 This document must be completed using a template provided by the importing country’s customs office.

 Legalised Invoice

-A legalised invoice, while somewhat similar to the consular invoice, stands out in terms of format flexibility.
+A legalised invoice, while somewhat similar to a consular one, stands out regarding format flexibility.
 This type of invoice is typically demanded in Middle Eastern countries.

 While the exact details can vary from country to country, there’s a must-have checklist for export invoices: